Joshaw-k/ETH_AVAX_3/README.md

 ## Overview

-This a basic implementation of an ERC-20 token with minting, transfer, and burn functionalities
+This a basic implementation of an ERC-20 token with minting, transfer, and burn functionalities.
+This contract was deployed using the Remix IDE.

 ### OpenZeppelin Libraries